ryankillian/aesop-gpt/README.md

 - In `Project Settings`, change `output folder` in `Build and Output Settings` from `public` to `build`.
 - The site is continuously deployed on [Vercel](https://aesops-insights.vercel.app/).

+Certainly!
+Here's a section you can add to your `README.md` to inform users or developers about the integration of Vercel Web Analytics and Google Search Console in your site:

+## Analytics & Search Console Integration

+### Vercel Web Analytics:

+The website utilizes Vercel Web Analytics to gain insights into user activity and performance metrics.

+### Google Search Console:

+We've integrated Google Search Console to monitor the website's presence in Google Search results.